Neora Valley National Park – Kalimpong, WestBengal

 Neora Valley National Park, located in the Eastern Himalayas of West Bengal, is one of the most pristine forest landscapes among the National Parks in India.
 This protected wilderness is known for deep green valleys, thick bamboo groves, moss-covered trees, and cold mountain streams flowing through dense Himalayan forests.

-Established in 1986, it shelters rare and iconic species such as the Red Panda, Clouded Leopard, and a remarkable diversity of birds and orchids.
+Today, the park shelters rare and iconic fauna such as the Red Panda, Clouded Leopard, and an extraordinary diversity of birds, orchids, and high-altitude plant life.

-The untouched atmosphere, mist-filled trails, and dramatic elevation range make Neora Valley a true stronghold of biodiversity and a destination for travellers seeking raw Himalayan nature, quiet trekking paths, and rich wildlife experiences.
+The untouched atmosphere, mist-filled trails, and dramatic elevation range make Neora Valley a true stronghold of biodiversity—an ideal destination for travellers seeking raw Himalayan nature, serene trekking routes, and rich wildlife experiences.

 Location, Geography, and Significance